Touch Me When We're Dancing: Charts

+Weekly charts

 Carpenters' version

 The Carpenters' version of "Touch Me When We're Dancing" was released on their Made in America album in the summer of 1981.
 Placing at number 16 on the Billboard Hot 100, it was the last of their singles to reach the Top 40 after not having a song appear on that chart for over three years.
 It was also their fifteenth (and final) number-one song on the adult contemporary chart.
 The B-side, "Because We Are in Love", was played at Karen Carpenter's wedding to Thomas Burris on August 31, 1980.

 Music video

 The video for "Touch Me When Were Dancing" can be found on The Carpenters video collection Gold.
 The video consists of Karen Carpenter singing and slowly dancing by her brother Richard Carpenter's piano.
 Footage of a couple dancing is superimposed onto Richard's black piano, as is a view from behind Richard of his hands as he plays.
 In the background are the guitar player and the drummer.